Statistical Tests for Replacing Human Decision Makers with Algorithms: Replacing Human Decision Makers with Algorithms

 \begin{lemma} For an i.i.d. sample $\left\{Y_{i}, \widehat{Y}_{i}\right\}^{n}_{i}$, the joint asymptotic distribution of a human FPR/TPR pair $\hat{\theta}_{H} = \(\hat{\alpha}_{H}, \hat{\beta}_{H}\)$ is multivariate normal.
 In particular

 \end{lemma}

 The proof of Lemma \ref{distributionFPRTPR} is given in the appendix and follows from standard arguments for approximating multinomial distributions with normal limits.
 The asymptotic covariance $\Sigma$ can be consistently estimated by a sample analog $\hat\Sigma$ where the parameters $\alpha_H, \beta_H$ and $p$ are replaced by $\hat{\alpha}_H, \hat{\beta}_H$ and $\hat{p}$.
-As a consequence of the diagonal asymptotic covariance matrix, the resulting asymptotic confidence set of the FPR/TPR pairs is elliptically shaped.
-As illustrated in Figure \ref{fg:ai-doctors-ellipse-sample}, the blue ellipse indicates a 95\% level confidence set for a decision maker in our dataset, as described in the next section.
-The yellow points are the bootstrapped FPR/TPR pairs.
+The resulting asymptotic confidence set of the FPR/TPR pairs is elliptically shaped.
+As illustrated in Figure \ref{fg:case1}, the blue ellipse indicates a 95\% level confidence set for a decision maker in our dataset.